 - Created a sponsorship program that currently meets the education and physical needs of approximately 60 children

-- Built and are ready to open a REFUGE CENTER for poor and vulnerable children, teens and young adults.
+- Built and run a REFUGE CENTER for poor and vulnerable children, teens and young adults.

 Greg and Jane’s love and compassion in the name of Jesus has helped to open many Cambodian hearts to hear the good news and become followers of Jesus.
 Their discipleship strategy is life-on-life with a constant reminder to these new followers of Jesus to pass on what they have learned to others.
 The beautiful, caring community that grows from these leaders and their disciples truly reminds one of the early church!